cvetomir-todorov/CecoChat/README.md

 <details>
 <summary>Show/hide</summary>

-I decided to benchmark the number of connections per messaging server.
+This is a benchmark for the number of concurrent connections per messaging server.
 The code is in the [check](check/) folder.
 I used two machines connected via 100Mbps router.
 Details are as follow:

 | Machine     | CPU         | Frequency | Cores | RAM  | OS                      |
 | :---------- | :---------  | :-------- | :---- | :--- | :---------------------- |